Harry908/JobWise/.github/chatmodes/mobile-developer.chatmode.md

 ## Context Management Protocol

 When implementing features:
-1. Reference technical specs from Solutions Architect using `@workspace` and `context7`
+1. Reference technical specs from Solutions Architect using `@workspace`
+2. Use context7 for retrieving code snippets and syntax examples from Flutter/Dart libraries
-2. Follow API contracts exactly as specified
+3. Follow API contracts exactly as specified
 3. Document widget parameters and usage
 4. Create implementation summaries for handoff
 5. Include screenshots of implemented UI